Published on June 8, 2022

 If you already provide your employees with a traditional retirement plan, this deadline does not apply to you.
 If a company fails to enroll in CalSavers within 90 days of the deadline, they will be fined $250 per W-2 employee.

 If you are a business owner and need help getting your employees registered for the CalSavers program, we are here.
-Allen Wine Group and Allen Construction Group offer advisory services to the wine and construction industries.
+Allen Wine Group offers advisory services to the wine and construction industries.
 Our team will help you make sure that your business satisfies the requirements of the law and that your employees can take full advantage of the CalSavers program.
 Contact us today to get started.